All Episodes

 Its description sidesteps its intent of cost containment, noting that it will coordinate the conduct or support of comparative effectiveness and related health services research.

-The bottom line, he's already set up a socialized medicine health care board in the porculus bill, modeled after the UK, which he admitted is a socialist system, socialized medicine.
+The bottom line, he's already set up a socialized medicine health care board in the porculus bill modeled after the UK, which he admitted is a socialist system, socialized medicine.

-He's it it there's no other way to describe what the man wants to do than to call it socialized medicine.
+There's no other way to describe what the man wants to do than to call it socialized medicine.

-Single payer socialized medicine.
+Single-payer socialized medicine.

 And it's all about control.